 We are learning about our delicate relationship with water and improving its management in Florida.
 Farmers are now saving billions of gallons a year through technology such as drip irrigation.
 A much-disputed bridge was finally erected on the Tamiami Trail to restore interrupted water flows.
 Florida's largest utility company FPL is adding new solar centers that will save 10 million gallons of water a day.
 The state is re-using an impressive 40% of its wastewater.
 Florida is at the forefront of world-class, water modeling.
 Universities and local nonprofits have first-rate water education programs.
 And a new town on Florida's west coast, Babcock Ranch, is emerging from the ground designed to harvest, store, and clean water as well as educate residents about water's reuse.

-Still, Florida's water supply won't be enough to sustain its projected population growth.
+Still, Florida's freshwater supply won't be enough to sustain its projected population growth.

 There are opportunities for innovation and collaboration across all sectors, and we don't have to be scientists to play a part.
 We can start small: Our condo associations, residences, and hotels can slowly replace water-thirsty lawns with drought-tolerant native plants, and we can find the serene beauty of this indigenous landscape with its often times unruly appearance which asks so little of us yet filters and cleans our water.
 Then we can design homes and businesses to harvest and reuse rainwater.
 We can continue on by thinking in terms of keeping our water clean before it reaches our drains.
 And we can begin to sort water for different uses–like we do with recyclables–thereby saving our cleanest water for drinking and our lower grade water for laundry and restrooms.